What is Access Copyright?

-Under the licence, you can copy up to 10% of a published work in Access Copyright's repertoire, or the following, whichever is greater:
+Under the Public Libraries Licence, librarians and their patrons can photocopy up to 10% of a published work or the following, whichever is greater:

 Who can copy under the licence?

-Yes, provided that it is one "qualifying institution" lending to another "qualifying institution."
+Yes, providing it is an instance of one “qualifying institution” lending to another “qualifying institution.”

 What is a qualifying institution?